Tara Bloyd’s review of book for a young audience

 (As a side note, almost every book I’ve reviewed thus far is available at our local library; never overlook the power of the library!)

 If you’re reading this posting with an email subscription, you’re missing the rich graphics and videos available on Suffrage Wagon News Channel.
-We have a YouTube channel, and videos are also available on Vimeo.
 A good place to begin is “Debby recommends these Suffrage Wagon videos” that gives an overview of recent short works (most one minute or less) that highlight the suffrage wagon’s centennial in 2013 and other relevant topics.
 Subscribe.